Quick Stats

 Youth Entrepreneurship Grant:

-- Strengthens the organization or program infrastructure
+- Strengthens the organisation or programme infrastructure

 - Serves the greater St. Louis area specifically